Feeds:

 Read Full Post »

-Ancient religious artifacts of the Old Testament are actually object lessons for us, today.
+The ancient religious artifacts of the Old Testament are actually object lessons for us, today.

 — fritz